CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 We evaluate the prototype algorithm retrievals against the synthetic reference in {numref}`algo_fig6` and {numref}`algo_fig7`.

-We find that the soil moisture fields are generally in good agreement with the synthetic reference ({numref}`algo_fig1`).
-This is also true fo the AOIs (black boxes), indicating that soil moisture patterns are captured across different spatial scales and land use classes.
-The largest errors occur near the coastlines, which is expected due to spillover effects of the ocean TB signatures, and at the edge of the DEIMOS scenes, which is an artifact of the background field used in the L1B simulations.
-Minor biases occur for forest regions, which is expected due to the heavy masking of the soil signal by the dense vegetation.
-SCEPS scenes show effects of instrument noise (not considered in DEIMOS), which is particularly visible for forest retrievals.
-Overall, barring minor differences across orbit simulators, the prototype algorithm consistently captures soil moisture patterns across land use classes and overpasses.
+We find that the soil moisture fields are generally in good agreement with the synthetic reference in {numref}`algo_fig1`.
+The soil moisture patterns in the AOIs (black boxes) are well captured, indicating that soil moisture retrievals are consistent across different spatial scales and land use classes.
+Soil moisture retrievals within the AOIs show no systematic biases across the soil moisture range, with the exception of the mixed land use class (bottom left), which shows a dry bias for wet soil moisture conditions.
+Biases in the AOIs are further discussed in {numref}`algo_fig9` and {numref}`algo_fig10`.

+Several observations apply to explain the error patterns throughout the test card.
+The largest errors occur near the coastlines, which is expected due to spillover effects from ocean TBs.
+A land-water correction of TBs is planned for CIMR but is not applied in this study.
+Large errors also occur at the edge of the DEIMOS scenes, which is a spillover effect from the background field used in the L1B simulations.
+A slight wet bias is visible for the bare soil areas of the testcard that represent very dry soil conditions.
+These areas serve to depict a strong TB contrast between dry soil and the adjacent ocean.
+It is expected that these biases could be reduced by calibrating the roughness parameters, which is deliberately not conducted for the synthetic dataset assessed here.
+Notable biases occur also for forest regions, which is expected due to the heavy masking of the soil signal by the dense vegetation.
+The two SCEPS scenes show effects of instrument noise particularly for forest retrievals (instrument noise is not considered in the DEIMOS scenes), which is attributed to the same effect.
+Overall, barring minor differences across orbit simulators, the prototype algorithm captures soil moisture patterns consistently across land use classes and overpasses.

-Two additional observations apply to 9 km retievals in {numref}`algo_fig7`: First, vertical edge effects are visible in the northeastern corner of the test card, which is an artifact resulting from the sharp land cover transitions in the synthetic test card.
+Two additional observations apply to 9 km retrievals in {numref}`algo_fig7`: First, vertical edge effects are visible in the northeastern corner of the test card, which is an artifact resulting from the sharp land cover transitions in the synthetic test card.
 Second, additional error patterns are visible within the AOIs compared to 36 km retrievals, which is expected from the higher resolution of the synthetic reference.
 A more detailed view of the 9 km retrievals in the AOIs is given in {numref}`algo_fig8`.

 ```{figure} /images/algo_fig6.png
 ---